Babylon Zoo

 Babylon Zoo were an English rock band formed in 1992 in Wolverhampton.
 Their song "Spaceman" gained considerable exposure through its use in a Levi's jeans television advert in the United Kingdom in late 1995.
 Released as the band's debut single on 21 January 1996, it entered the UK Singles Chart at number one.
-"Spaceman" led to the band being considered a one-hit wonder; they had little success with any subsequent releases.
+"Spaceman" led to the band being perceived as a one-hit wonder, when subsequent releases charted less successfully.